American Society of Anesthesiologists: History

+Lobbying

+The ASA has lobbied the U.S. Congress to pass several pieces of legislation both directly requiring that physicians supervise nurse anesthetists who administer anesthesia and indirectly encouraging this practice.

 Membership

 Membership is open to holders of Doctor of Medicine (M.D.) or Doctor of Osteopathic Medicine (D.O.) degrees who are licensed practitioners and have successfully completed a training program in anesthesiology approved by the Accreditation Council for Graduate Medical Education (ACGME) or American Osteopathic Association (AOA).